header layer

 After all of the required evidence is received detailing your child /young persons aspirations, needs and the level of support (provision) required to meet the identified learning goals (outcomes), the LA will be able to make an informed decision.

-After an Education, Health and Care needs assessment overview has been written it is discussed at one of the fortnightly multi-agency Education, Health and Care needs Management Board (EHCMB) meetings to support the LA in making an informed decision.
-The EHCMB is chaired by the LA’s Senior SEND officer, who is responsible for making the decision and consists of representatives from Educational Psychology, Advisory Teaching, SENCO’s, health and social care.
+After an Education, Health and Care needs assessment overview has been written it is discussed at one of the weekly multi-agency Decision To Issue (DTI) Panel meetings to support the LA in making an informed decision.
+The DTI Panel is chaired by the LA’s SEND Service Manager, who is responsible for making the decision, and consists of representatives from Educational Psychology, Advisory Teaching, SENCOs, health and social care.
 The LA then decides whether your child or young person’s identified needs can be met at SEND Support without the need for an EHCP or if an EHCP is required.

 You will probably by by email and you may also be informed by phone.
 In either case the LA will also provide you with copies of all of the reports used within the EHC needs assessment upon which the LA decision was made.